 5.2.
-Prices include New Zealand goods and services tax (“GST”).
-If you show by your delivery address that you reside outside New Zealand goods and services tax, GST will be deducted at the payment point.
+Prices include New Zealand Goods and Services Tax (GST).
+If your delivery address is outside of New Zealand, The GST will be deducted at the point of payment.

 5.3.
-If the item you order is available in parts, you must pay us the full price of your order before we will send any part of it.
+If the item/s you order is available in parts, you must pay us the full price of your order before we will send any part.

 5.5.
-Any information given by us in relation to exchange rates are approximate only and may vary from time to time.
+Any information given by us in relation to exchange rates, are approximate only, and vary from time to time.

 5.6.
-If, by mistake, we have under-priced an item, we will not be liable to supply that item to you at the stated price, provided that we notify you before we dispatch it to you.
+If by mistake we have under priced an item, we will not be liable to supply that item to you at the stated price, provided we notify you of the change in pricing before we despatch it to you.

 5.7.
-The price of the items does not include the delivery charge which will be charged at the rates applicable at the date you place your order and which will be displayed on a page of Our Website before we ask you to pay.
+The price of the item does not include a delivery charge, which will be charged at the rates applicable at the date you place your order with us and which are also displayed on our website: https://frobisher.co.nz/returns-policyshipping-information.

 7. Supply of Services